 Moxibustion

-Moxibustion is the therapy of applying heat to the body by burning the herb mugwort.
-The material used is mainly the prepared leaves of mugwort (Ai Ye) in the form of a cone or stick.
-Burning moxa can warm up yang, dispel cold, eliminate dampness, reopen the meridians, invigorate qi and blood, and harmonize zangfu-organs.
-Moxibustion is divided into direct method in which burning moxa is placed on the skin and indirect method in which burning moxa does not contact the skin.
-Currently, indirect method is more common, including use of on garlic, ginger, salt, fermented bean cakes, aconite cakes, and pepper cakes, etc
+Moxibustion is the therapy of applying heat to the body by burning the herb mugwort (Ai Ye or moxa) in the form of a cone or stick.
+Burning moxa warms up yang, dispels cold, eliminates dampness, reopens the meridians, invigorates qi and blood, and harmonizes zangfu-organs.
+In the direct method, the moxa is placed on the skin and indirect method the moxa doesn’t touch the skin.
+The indirect method is more common, and may include the use of on garlic, ginger, salt, fermented bean cakes, aconite cakes, and pepper cakes, etc.

-“When a disease fails to respond to medication and acupuncture, moxibustion is suggested.”
-Moxibustion has a wide range of indications.
-It is especially useful for cold patterns, deficiency conditions, and the elderly.
-More often this method is used together with acupuncture and herbs.
-For centuries moxibustion and acupuncture have been combined, thus they are usually termed as Zhen Jiu (acupuncture and moxibustion) in Chinese.
-Putting burning moxa on needles which are inserted into points is called “warming needling” in clinical practice.
-Combination of this method and herbs include an herbal moxa poll which is made of fine herbal powders and moxa wool, and indirect method in which putting herbs on acupuncture points and then burning moxa on the herbs.
+Moxibustion is often used with acupuncture and herbs.
+For centuries moxibustion and acupuncture have been combined, thus they are termed “zhen jiu” (acupuncture and moxibustion) in Chinese.
+Putting burning moxa on needles, which are inserted into points, is called “warming needling” in clinical practice.
+Herbal moxa poll is made of fine herbal powders and moxa wool.
+The indirect method puts herbs on acupuncture points, then burn moxa on the herbs.